kskbhat/Silhouette/README.md

 vignette("Silhouette")
 ```

-You can access the vignette from the `Vignettes` tab in the top navigation bar of the package's [website](https://kskbhat.github.io/Silhouette/).
-For details on stable release updates, refer to the `NEWS` section, also available in the top navigation bar.
+You can access the vignette from the `User Guide` tab in the top navigation bar of the package's [website](https://kskbhat.github.io/Silhouette/).

 ---